Total Pageviews

 #Stockholm_Sweden

-Stockholm is the capital of Sweden & includes 14 islands plus 50 bridges located on the Baltic Sea
+Stockholm is the capital of Sweden and is built on 14 islands that are connected by 50 bridges which gives it a very unique archipelago setting on the Baltic Sea

-KeyTip; Stockholm is one of the most expensive cities in the World to visit, but well worth it as you will see with my pictures
+Stockholm is one of the more expensive cities in the world to visit, but well worth it as you will see with my pictures and text

-As most cities it is very walkable to see Old Town, Street Markets, History & Art Museums, Rosendals Gardens, Kungstradgarden Park, Parliament Building, Churches / Cathedrals etc plus all free to do so
+To save money it is a very walkable city to see Old Town, Street Markets, History & Art Museums, Rosendals Gardens, Kungstradgarden Park, Parliament Building, Churches /Cathedrals etc which are all free to enter

 Finally you will need to know most businesses do not accept cash so bring that plastic